 The Addiction Treatment Services (ATS) is a comprehensive treatment center located on the campus of The Johns Hopkins Bayview Medical Center.
-For individuals suffering from substance use disorder and other psychiatric illnesses, ATS provides a range of services from standard outpatient care (1-3 hours per week) to intensive outpatient care (10 hours per week).
+For individuals suffering from substance use disorder including co-occurring psychiatric illnesses, ATS provides a range of services including standard outpatient care (1-3 hours per week), intensive outpatient care (10 hours per week), and methadone maintenance.

 If you would like more information about how to coordinate admission to ATS, please contact ATS Admissions Office at 410-550-0051.

 The faculty in ATS are nationally recognized for their ongoing research on how to further improve the effectiveness and overall benefits of treatment for substance abuse disorder.
 This includes evaluation of new strategies to improve the delivery of service to people, increase the motivation of people to participate in treatment, and improve the care of people with substance abuse disorder complicated by other psychiatric disorders or chronic pain problems.